A white cut at a looks like a good possibility, but it's impossible for Black to patch up both weaknesses in one move ... or is it?

 By playing , Black creates a trumpet connection, which protects both possible sites against a cut.

-The trumpet connection is also called the lion's mouth, and is related to the tiger shape, though the trumpet connection is much stronger.
+The trumpet connection is also called the lion's mouth, and consists of two tiger's mouths.

 -- Morten Pahle